jogrodnik/kafka/README.md

 Once Kafka is installed in the GKE environment of the project, only the initial read operation will involve communication between the GKE cluster and the on-premises Kafka.
 Subsequent steps in the pipeline will rely on internal topics within the dedicated Kafka broker of the project.
 This means that after the initial read, the data processing and flow within the pipeline will be handled internally by the project's Kafka infrastructure.
 The diagram below illustrates this change in operation.

-We divided the project implementation into four stages:
+We have structured the project implementation into four distinct stages:

+Docker Image Creation for Kafka Confluent:
-1. We created Docker images for Kafka Confluent.
+We have created Docker images that encompass the necessary components for Kafka Confluent.
+These images serve as the foundation for the Kafka environment within the project.

+Separate Kafka Cluster Development and Implementation for the Unity Project:
-2. We developed and implemented a separate Kafka Cluster for the Unity project and used Helm to install it.
+We have developed and implemented a dedicated Kafka cluster specifically tailored for the Unity project.
+Using Helm, we have streamlined the installation process, ensuring seamless deployment and configuration of the Kafka cluster.

+Version Upgrade Process and Integration with Unity 2.0 Monitoring Subsystem:
-3. We developed a process to upgrade to the new version and integrate it with the standard Unity 2.0  monitoring subsystem ( Prometheus and Grafana ).
+We have devised a robust process to seamlessly upgrade the Kafka cluster to newer versions.
+Furthermore, we have integrated it with the standard Unity 2.0 monitoring subsystem, leveraging Prometheus and Grafana.
+This integration allows for efficient monitoring and management of the Kafka cluster's performance and health.

-4. We conducted performance tests on the Kafka cluster.
+Performance Testing of the Kafka Cluster:
+We have conducted comprehensive performance tests on the Kafka cluster to evaluate its capabilities and ensure optimal performance.
+These tests have provided valuable insights into the cluster's scalability, throughput, and reliability, enabling us to fine-tune and optimize its performance.

+By following these stages, we have ensured a well-structured and efficient implementation of the Kafka infrastructure for the project, delivering a reliable and high-performing system.

+Regenerate response

 Kafka instalation